Darío Muchotrigo

 Darío Teodoro Muchotrigo Carrillo (born 17 December 1970, in Lima) is a Peruvian retired footballer.

 Club career

 Muchotrigo played for a number of clubs in Peru, including Alianza Lima and Juan Aurich.
-He also had spells with Tecos in the Primera División de México and Ionikos in the Greek Super League.
+He also had spells with Tecos in the Primera División de México and Ionikos in the Super League Greece.

 International career

 Muchotrigo made 24 appearances for the senior Peru national football team from 1993 to 2001.